OpenMPT/openmpt/installer/packageTemplate/readme.txt

 ---------------------------

 Unless you install OpenMPT in portable mode, all settings are now stored in
-%appdata%\OpenMPT.
+%APPDATA%\OpenMPT.
 The installer will automatically try to move all settings to the new folder - Migration is done automatically.